Small Business Bookkeeping Basics

 Most people tend to be masters in one or two fields rather than everything they try.
 You may be an expert when it comes to thinking up creative ideas or an artist when it comes to making those ideas a reality.
 You might have great people skills or be a genius with all things technical.
 So if you’re a natural entrepreneur but still can’t name three important financial documents, you’re not alone.
-According to some counselors to America’s small businesses, many small business owners would flunk basic bookkeeping.
+According to some counselors to America’s small businesses, many small business owners would flunk small business bookkeeping basics.
 With that in mind, here are some basics that every small business owner should be familiar with.

 Assets = Liabilities + Equity: Assets are resources, what the company owns, like cash, inventory, equipment, and vehicles.
 Liabilities are what the company owes others, including bills to vendors, credit card balances, and any loans you have taken out.
 Equity is all the money invested in the company by its owners.